Skip to main content

 🥔Mash Bill: 75% Corn, 13% Rye, 12% Barley - The same as Booker's, Baker's, Knob Creek, Old Crow, Old Taylor, and Wild Turkey.
 135 proof for distillation and 125 proof for barreling - Jim Beam takes its various brands off the stills at different proofs, so all of these barrels start their journeys as being destined to be a Jim Beam release.

 Level Four Char on the barrel - the common "alligator" char used for many bourbons.
 All juice is minimum 7-years per the age statement and I'd imagine most of the whiskey is not much older than that.
-Batch sizes will be big big.
+Batch sizes will be big big - Beam is a titan.

 👃Nose: Very mild, oak and vanilla.
 Approachable, not at all overwhelming.